david13penalver/DAW-2/Web Apps Deployment/First Evaluation/04_http_protocol.md

 <!DOCTYPE html... (los 29769 bytes de la página)
 ```

+Explanation of the petition:

 - `GET`: Method of the petition (GET, PUT, POST, DELETE).
 - `/index.html`: Path of the document we are demanding on the server.
 - `HTTP/1.1`: Version of the protocol.
 It is practically always 1.1.
 - `Host: www.fpmislata.com`: Host of the server.
 - `Accept-Language: fr`: Language that we want whe the data is returned.

+So, in an HTTP petition there is a first line and the several lines with the headers.

+Explanation of the answer:

+- `HTTP/1.1`: Version of the protocol.
+It is practically always 1.1.
+- `200 OK`: State of the petition.
+In this case it is 200, which means that everything went well.
+- `Content-Length: 29769`: Size of the data that is being returned.
+- `Content-Type: text/html; charset=utf-8`: Format of the data that is being returned.
+- `<!DOCTYPE html... (los 29769 bytes de la página)`: Data that is being returned.

 # HTTPS Headers
 [Up](#table-of-contents)